 First off, there could be a penalty from an algorithm update.
 Marie has an awesome, easy to read, list of all the algorithm updates.
 If your drop corresponds with an algorithm update, it doesn’t always mean that its a penalty against your site specifically, it could just very well be that after adjusting SERPs, other sites are ranking higher than you.

-Second, you will want to avoid the following techniques as documented in the webmaster guidelines:
+Second, you will want to avoid the following techniques as documented in the Google Search Essentials guidelines

 - Automatically generated content